 Another option is to book a round trip to Oaxaca (OAX).
 If you choose to do this, you can drive back to Oaxaca with Benito on Jan.
-14. Please note that it's a 7.5-hour drive with a lot of it on a winding mountain road, and you'll want as early a start as possible.
-We'll be back at the Hotel Santa Fe by 10 - 10:15 AM and will try to have you on the road by about 11 AM.
+28. There is now a new highway between Puerto Escondido and Oaxaca and the trip takes about 4 hours.
+We'll be back at the Hotel Santa Fe by about 10 AM and you'll have time to take a short break before starting back to Oaxaca City.
 Please note that you won't be flying back to the states on Jan.
-14 if you return by van to Oaxaca.
+28 if you return by van to Oaxaca.
 If the long drive back to Oaxaca is not your style, you can consider spending Jan.
-14 at the Hotel Santa Fe and flying back to OAX on Jan.
-15 with Aerotucan

-(www.aerotucan.com) which usually has an 8 AM flight from Puerto Escondido to OAX.
-This costs about \$115 US and goes over spectacular forest.
+28 at the Hotel Santa Fe and flying back to OAX on Jan.
+29 with Aerotucan (www.aerotucan.com) which usually has an 8 AM flight from Puerto Escondido to OAX.
+This costs about \$150 US and goes over spectacular forest.
 You could then spend a day in the city before returning to the states on Jan.
-16.
+30.

-- If for some reason you are delayed, please try to get a message to me by doing the following.
-Please send an email to the Hotel Azucenas and copy me at my email (admin@hotelazucenas.com and mpnaturetours@earthlink.net).
+• If for some reason you are delayed, please try to get a message to me by doing the following.
+Please send an email to the Hotel Azucenas and copy me at my email (admin@hotelazucenas.com and mpnaturetours1@gmail.com).
 If you can, please call the Azucenas at 011 52 951 514 7918 from the U.S. The staff members speak English.
-We'll be in Oaxaca City for five days so it won't be a problem joining up with the trip. - extra days, there are many hotels in Oaxaca City I always stay at the Azucenas.
+We'll be in Oaxaca City for five days so it won't be a problem joining up with the trip.

+- Early Arrivals and Extensions If you choose to arrive a day or two early or stay a few extra days, there are many hotels in Oaxaca City - I always stay at the Azucenas.
 You can contact them at 011 52 951 514 7918 or admin@hotelazucenas.com to book your extra night or use one of the online sites like Booking.com.
 The Hotel Santa Fe in Puerto Escondido is also very comfortable if you want a night to relax and unwind at the end of the trip.
-If you arrive early in Oaxaca, you may want to visit the Ruffino Tamayo Museum (open Mon Sat 10 AM to 7 PM, Sunday 10 AM 3 PM, and closed Tuesdays), the Textile Museum (open until 8 PM and free), or the Botanic Garden (see their website for details of pre-scheduled tours which is the ONLY way to visit),, or you may just want to walk around town and enjoy the ambiance.
-There are many interesting shops, galleries, and restaurants, and a few small markets.
+If you arrive early in Oaxaca, there are many interesting shops, galleries, and restaurants, and a few small markets.
+The Ruffino Tamayo Museum (formerly open Mon - Sat 10 AM to 7 PM, Sunday 10 AM - 3 PM, and closed Tuesdays) is close, free, and one of my favorites.
+The Textile Museum (open until 8 PM and free) and the Botanic Garden (see their website for details of pre-scheduled tours which is the ONLY way to visit) are excellent.
+In December of 2024 they were not doing English tours at the Botanic garden, which seemed odd.
+If you decide to go there, you'll want to arrive perhaps 30 minutes early as it can be popular and can fill up quickly.
 Benito is usually available for cultural tours of the town, and you can contact him at alban45@hotmail.com.
-If you're eating out, please note that we'll probably have dinners as a group at La Catedral (about 6 blocks from the Azucenas) and at Los Danzantes (about 7 blocks away) in case you want to try something different La Olla, Zandunga, Pitiona, Origen, Cabuche, or Casa Oaxaca during your free time. - Contact Information The following numbers are contacts while we're traveling in Mexico:
+If you're eating out, please note that we'll probably have dinners as a group at La Catedral (about 6 blocks from the Azucenas) and at Levadura de Olla (about 7 blocks away) in case you want to try something different - La Olla, Zandunga, Los Danzantes, Hierba Dulce, Origen, Cabuche, or Casa Oaxaca - during your free time. - Contact Information The following numbers are contacts while we're traveling in Mexico: